lunqwe/todo-google-auth/README.md

 2. **Flexibility**: With this library, I created code that can be easily modified and adapted to fit the project needs.

-Additionally, I used several views from django-rest-auth.
+Additionally, I used several views from dj_rest_auth.

 **Google Authorization**: